flunkout-dvlpr/jarvis/README.md

 COMMAND

 ## Set Up
-* First thing we have to do is initialize an instance of pygame in order to be able to play the audio snippets
+* First thing we have to do is initialize an instance of pygame mixer in order to be able to play the audio snippets
+* A couple of things to note about pygame mixer:
+	* While .mp3 is supported it is somewhat glitchy and I found .ogg to have the most reliable playback on the Pi3's Debian based OS.
+I converted all the files to .ogg by running this command in the JarvisAudio directory:
+	`for i in *.mp3; do ffmpeg -i "$i" "${i%.*}.ogg"; done`
+	* A audio file must first be loaded using the `Sound()` method which creates a sound object
+	* A sound object is played using the `play()` method
+	* The play method does not wait for the file to finish playing therefore `time.sleep(file_length_in_seconds)` is used to allow for the file to play the entire duration
 ```python
 import pygame as pg